Taylor Swift fans raise over £275,000 on JustGiving for Southport stabbing victims

 Set up by two members of the Taylor Swift UK & EU Facebook Group, Cristina Jones and Holly Goldring, the fundraiser has had donations from over 17,000 people.

-The GoFundMe reads: “We are working with Alder Hey Children’s Hospital to help raise money for the families affected by the tragedy in Southport, and raising funeral funds for the three young [Swifties] who have tragically passed.
+The Just Giving page reads: “We are working with Alder Hey Children’s Hospital to help raise money for the families affected by the tragedy in Southport, and raising funeral funds for the three young [Swifties] who have tragically passed.

 “Every donation through this link goes directly to the verified charity below, which will in turn help make a difference to those impacted in a time of great sadness.”